nareynolds/chef-djangaconda/README.md

 ## Usage

 #### [djangaconda::default](recipes/default.rb)
 This will install Anaconda, set the environment for all users, and install Django.
-Include any additional packages you want installed here. by modifying .
+You can modify this recipe to include any additional packages you may want.

 #### [djangaconda::create](recipes/create.rb)
 This will create a new Django project in the home direcotry of the user set for the install of Anaconda (default is 'vagrant').
 Set the project name via the 'create_project_name' attribute.

 #### [djangaconda::clone](recipes/clone.rb)
-This will git clone a project to the home direcotry of the user set for the install of Anaconda (default is 'vagrant').
+This will git clone a project to the home directory of the user set for the install of Anaconda (default is 'vagrant').
 Set the repo's name, source, branch, and destination via the attributes 'clone_repo_name', 'clone_repo_source', 'clone_repo_branch', 'clone_repo_destination', respectively.
+The defaults point to a repo that contains the completed [Poll Tutorial](https://docs.djangoproject.com/en/1.8/intro/) for Django 1.8.

 Just include one of all of these recipes in your node's `run_list`: